beancount/docs/docs/a_proposal_for_an_improvement_on_inventory_booking.md

 My first answer would be: let's first see if the OFX download from Vanguard includes the precision.
 That would solve it.
 I believe it does (I checked my own history of downloads and I have some numbers in there with 4 fractional digits).

-My second answer would be that - if you don't have the number of shares from the file - after I implement the much needed new inventory booking proposal ([<span class="underline">http://furius.ca/beancount/doc/proposal-booking</span>](http://furius.ca/beancount/doc/proposal-booking)), the interpolation capabilities will be vastly extended, such that eliding the number of shares would even be possible, like this:
+My second answer would be that - if you don't have the number of shares from the file - after I implement the much needed new inventory booking proposal ([<u>http://furius.ca/beancount/doc/proposal-booking</u>](http://furius.ca/beancount/doc/proposal-booking)), the interpolation capabilities will be vastly extended, such that eliding the number of shares would even be possible, like this:

       2014-11-23 * "Quarterly fee"
         Assets:US:Vanguard:VIIPX      VIIPX {* 48.62 USD}